ray-marr/kleingarten/README.md

-This is an app for advertising wares from your kleingarten.
+App for advertising wares from your kleingarten.

+TODO: implement location searching

 ## Getting Started
 ### First, run the development server: